ATPAustinPeng/sorting-algorithm-database/README.md

 ## A Little More In-Depth

-Here, I will be describing how each method sorts and other assumptions about the algorithm.
+Here, I will be describing how each algorithm sorts, explaining the best and worst case inputs, and sharing other important ideas about each algorithm.

-Bubble Sort
-Selection Sort
-Insertion Sort
-Merge Sort
-Quick Sort
-Heap Sort
-Counting Sort
-Radix Sort
-Bucket Sort
-Shell Sort
-Tree Sort
-Timsort
-Cubesort